fablabbrighton/digital-fabrication-module/docs/_course-notes/week-5-electronics-design.md

 ### 3) Upload a pre-written program to the board to test that it works

+<span class="wip">WIP: It might be easier to leave this til next week.
+And do a whole week on programming</span>

 * See the [board programming guide]({{ site.baseurl }}guide-board-programming).
-* If you’ve added a button and LED, you can try the standard Arduino blink sketch
+* If you’ve added a button and LED, you can try the standard Arduino blink sketch <span class="wip">WIP: see notes about testing</span>
-* Otherwise try [Neil’s serial test](http://academy.cba.mit.edu/classes/electronics_design/index.html) using RX and TX pins on the FTDI header ([code](http://academy.cba.mit.edu/classes/embedded_programming/hello.ftdi.44.echo.c)).

 ### What do I need to do to pass?